-The first step is to see how upsdrvctl will behave without actually turning off the power.
+The first step is to see how upsdrvctl will behave without actually turning off power.
 To do so, use the -t argument:

 '''

-upsdrvctl -t shutdown
+/usr/local/ups/bin/upsdrvctl -t shutdown

 '''

 It will display the sequence without actually calling the drivers.

 You can finally test a forced shutdown sequence (FSD) using: